 Who Was Davy Crockett?

-Davy Crockett was born in 1786 in Tennessee.
+Davy Crockett was a frontiersman who later became a folk hero.
 In 1813, he participated in a massacre against the Creek Indians at Tallushatchee and later earned a seat in the 21st U.S. Congress.
 He was re-elected to Congress twice before leaving politics to fight in the Texas Revolution.
 On March 6, 1836, Crockett was killed at the Battle of the Alamo in San Antonio, though the exact circumstances of his death have been the subject of debate.

 Background and Early Life

 Davy Crockett was born as David Crockett on August 17, 1786, in Greene County, Tennessee.
 He was the fifth of nine children born to parents John and Rebecca (Hawkins) Crockett.

 Crockett's father taught him to shoot a rifle when he was just 8 years old.
 As a youngster, he eagerly accompanied his older brothers on hunting trips.
 But, when he turned 13, his father insisted that he enroll in school.
 After only a few days of attendance, Crockett fought the class bully and was afraid to go back, fearing possible punishment or revenge.
 Instead, he ran away from home and spent more than two years wandering while honing his skills as a woodsman.

 Just before he turned 16, Crockett went home and helped work off his father's debt to a man named John Canady.
 After the debt was paid, he continued working for Canady.
 At just a day shy of 20, Crockett married Mary Finley.
 The two would have two sons and a daughter before Mary died.
 Crockett then wed Elizabeth Patton, and the couple had two children.